hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/223_knowledge_its_source_and_acquirement.md

 determined, then what need is there for the culture of the faculty of thought — where is the field for the free play of independent thought and action?
-In course of time, for want of proper use, all activity is given up, all originality is lost, a sort of Tâmasika dreamy lifelessness hovers over the whole nation, and headlong it goes down and down.
+In course of time, for want of proper use, all activity is given up, all originality is lost, a sort of Tāmasika dreamy lifelessness hovers over the whole nation, and headlong it goes down and down.
 The death of such a nation is not far to seek.